Unboxed-Software/solana-course/content/pda.md

 # Challenge

 Now it’s your turn to build something independently!
 Go ahead and work with the Student Intro program that we've used in past lessons.
 The Student Intro program is a Solana program that lets students introduce themselves.
-This program takes a user's name and a short message as the instruction_data and creates an account to store the data on-chain.
+This program takes a user's name and a short message as the `instruction_data` and creates an account to store the data on-chain.
 For this challenge you should:

 1. Add an instruction allowing other users to reply to an intro
 2. Build and deploy the program locally

 If you haven't been following along with past lessons or haven't saved your work from before, feel free to use the starter code on the `starter` branch of [this repository](https://github.com/Unboxed-Software/solana-student-intro-program/tree/starter).

 Try to do this independently if you can!
-But if you get stuck, feel free to reference the [solution code](https://github.com/Unboxed-Software/solana-student-intro-program).
+If you get stuck though, feel free to reference the [solution code](https://github.com/Unboxed-Software/solana-student-intro-program).
 Note that the solution code is on the `main` branch and that your code may look slightly different.